Elevenlabs AudioNative Player

 In the first step, in addition to the options described in the passage about Advantage+, we have two additional „windows”:

-1. A/B Test: if we choose to enable this option, we can test ads with different creatives, audiences, and placements.
+1. A/B Test: If we enable this option, we can test ads with different creatives, audiences, and placements.
 This is an extensive topic, which we described in another article

-2. Advantage campaign budget: even when creating campaigns manually, we can give some tasks to the algorithms.
-This option will cause the campaign budget to be distributed among sets of ads based on the likelihood of better results.
-In addition to this option, downstream we have the option to use other types of Advantage optimization.
+2. Advantage campaign budget: Even when creating campaigns manually, we can assign some tasks to the algorithms.
+This option distributes the campaign budget among sets of ads based on the likelihood of better results.
+In addition to this option, downstream, we have the option to use other types of Advantage optimization.

 Ad set settings

-There are also differences when creating an advertising set There appears the ability to upload dynamic ad material (images, headlines and text, which Facebook will “mix” on its own to create the most effective ad) and to use product catalog (which we don’t usually use in app campaigns).
+There are also differences when creating an advertising set.
+There appears to be the ability to upload dynamic ad material (images, headlines, and text, which Facebook will „mix” on its own to create the most effective ad) and to use a product catalogue (which we don’t usually use in-app campaigns).

-Much more extensive is the Audience Group field.
-More ad targeting options, such as interests or behaviors, come in, allowing you to reach more specific users.
+The Audience Group field is much more extensive.
+It offers more ad targeting options, such as interests or behaviours, allowing you to reach more specific users.

 Ad settings

-The advertisements’ creator differs only in the Monitoring segment, which is located at the very bottom of the page.
-After pointing to the appropriate Pixel (provided it is properly configured), we can track the site events that will follow the user’s interaction with the ad.
+The advertisements’ creator differs only in the Monitoring segment, located at the bottom of the page.
+After pointing to the appropriate Pixel (provided it is properly configured), we can track the site events following the user’s interaction with the ad.

 Summary

 If you want to gain additional users for your application, it’s definitely worth reaching out to Facebook campaigns.
-However, there are an inch of variables to consider when setting up your campaign.
+However, there are many variables to consider when setting up your campaign.
 Incorrectly chosen placements, target groups or budgets will make the results unsatisfactory.
-The creation of an app promotion campaign itself from the “technical” side is not complicated and only at some stages differs from campaigns that generate traffic or reach.
+Creating an app promotion campaign from the „technical” side is not complicated, and it only differs at some stages from campaigns that generate traffic or reach.
 However, it is definitely different to plan it, select creatives or configure events in Pixel.

 Let's talk!